 As infrastructure investment continues, including the completion of the flood defences, the location is expected to attract major manufacturing, logistics, distribution and green/ environmental technology companies over the next 30-40 years.

 There are two main areas of economic activity – Avonmouth in the south and Severnside in the north.
 Avonmouth is the closest port to the main centres of UK population, with 42 million people living within a radius of 250 kilometres.
 In 2018, the three largest sectors in ASEA were Advanced Engineering and Aerospace (AEA) (c.32%), Distribution (c.28%) and Construction (c.15%).

-These key components of employment in Avonmouth Severnside reflect its attractiveness as an area for large-scale industrial, warehouse and distribution, energy and waste processing uses, in addition to the activities of the port and its associated storage and distribution facilities and associated industries.
+These key areas of employment in Avonmouth Severnside reflect its attractiveness as an area for large-scale industrial and distribution, energy generation and waste management uses, in addition to the activities of the port and its associated industries.

 The project partners are providing essential support to enable sustainable economic growth in ASEA which is likely to result in significant benefits for the wider area.

 This project creates great impetus for economic development in the region.
 It’s a huge boost and without it the Enterprise Area couldn’t come forward.
 I’m delighted to have visited the site and seen the brilliant progress that’s being made.
 We’re really pleased to see so much being delivered.